htdebeer/pandocomatic/index.md

 ```

 Setting up templates by extending other smaller templates makes for a
 modular setup.
-If you share your templates with someone else, she only
+If you share your templates with someone else, they only
-has to change the `author` template to her own name in one place to
+have to change the `author` template in one place to use their own names
-automatically put her name on all her documents while using your
+on all their documents while using your templates.
-templates.

 See the [Section on extending pandocomatic
 templates](#extending-pandocomatic-templates) for more information about